Skip to main content

 Sustainable Buildings

-Both the University and the State are making great strides in green building construction and renovation.
+Both the University and the State of Maryland are making significant strides in green building construction and renovation.

-Through green buildings, the campus conserves energy, reduces the use of raw materials, and saves costs.
+Through updates to existing infrastructure and newly built green buildings, the campus conserves energy, reduces the use of raw materials, and saves costs.
 Our campus community can be inspired and protected from indoor environmental issues when they live, work, and learn in efficient and sustainable buildings.

 22